Anthony Downey

 PhD projects

-Anthony is interested to hear from potential PhD students with interests that connect to his supervisory expertise, which includes:
+Anthony is interested to hear from potential PhD students with interests that connect to his supervisory expertise and research in the following fields:

 Human Rights, Bio-politics, and Migration in Contemporary Art Practices